Maintenance Break: May 19 - June 6 2023 - Resolable Colorado made sneakers - Since 2014

 Wide Toe Box Shoes vs. Wide Shoes: What Keeps Feet Comfortable?

-Are wide shoes always the answer, or are wide toe box shoes the better solution to happier, stronger feet?
-Instead of conventional footwear shaping your feet, shouldn't your feet be the ones in control.
-Finding great fitting shoes starts with the toes and understanding how a great foot shaped shoe can make them happy.
+Are wide shoes always the answer, or are wide-toe-box shoes the better solution to happier, stronger feet?
+Instead of conventional footwear shaping your feet, shouldn't your feet be the ones in control?
+Finding great fitting shoes starts with the toes and understanding how a great foot-shaped shoe can make them happy.
+(We understand your frustration when your shoes limit your activities.
+Our active founder opened his shoe factory to solve this problem.)

-When we were young, before our feet met their first shoe, we all had wide feet to an extent: our toes were the widest part of our foot.
-Why then would most traditional athletic and dress shoes get narrower at the toes?
+When we were young before our feet met their first shoe, we all had wide feet: our toes were the widest part of our feet.
+Why, then, would most traditional athletic and dress shoes get narrower at the toes?

 Baby Feet are widest at the toes